svelte-pilot/svelte-pilot/README.md

 ### router.on()
-Add a hook function that will be called when the specified event fires.
+Adds a hook function that will be called when the specified event fires.

 ```ts
 router.on('beforeChange', hook: GuardHook)